MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-with-oauth1-client.md

 ### Running an simple OAuth 1 server

-In this tutorial, we'll instanciate a oauth 1 server with docker.
+In this tutorial, we'll instantiate a oauth 1 server with docker.
 If you alredy have the necessary, skip this section @ref:[to](#create-an-oauth-1-provider-module).

 Let's start by running the server